Cloud monitoring for high-performing applications

 How cloud monitoring works

-These are set up to analyze data coming from cloud environments mostly, but not exclusively.
+These are set up to analyze data coming mostly from cloud environments, but not exclusively.
 AWS CloudWatch can for instance monitor on-premises servers as well.
-While these cloud monitoring software are perfectly capable of monitoring their relative clouds, they cannot be extended to monitor clouds from other vendors.
+While these cloud monitoring software solutions are perfectly capable of monitoring their relative clouds, they cannot be extended to monitor clouds from other vendors.
 If your infrastructure is mixed, using more than one cloud environment, you need to use more than one cloud monitoring tool to monitor everything.
 This increases redundancy, presents compatibility challenges, and is slightly heavier on resources than a unified monitoring solution.

 In practical terms and regardless of the monitoring tool used, cloud monitoring is effected either with the installation of an agent, like it would be on a local network, or through the use of APIs exposed by the cloud environment.
 In the end, the results are similar, but differ in type and quantity of the metrics that the agent or the API offers for polling.